-How to bring your own phone to a prepaid alternative carrier
+Can I use my current phone on an MVNO?

 - 3G: 1700/2100Mhz (Band 4), 1900Mhz (Band 2)

-Like Verizon, AT&T doesn't power many smaller prepaid or alternative carriers, but it does own one: Cricket Wireless.
-And like T-Mobile, bringing a phone to an AT&T-powered MVNO is usually no big deal: most phones sold in the past couple of years work with AT&T. Indeed, AT&T's adoption of the worldwide HSPA+ standard for 3G, plus its standard LTE capabilities, means that even phones purchased overseas should work with Ma Bell.
+AT&T doesn't power many MVNOs, but it does own one: Cricket Wireless.
+Like T-Mobile, bringing a phone to an AT&T-powered MVNO is usually no big deal.
+Most phones sold in the past couple of years work with AT&T. Indeed, AT&T's adoption of the worldwide HSPA+ standard for 3G, plus its standard LTE capabilities, means that even phones purchased overseas should work with Ma Bell.

 After you've verified that a phone is SIM unlocked, you need to make sure that your phone has the following bands to work with an AT&T-powered alternative carrier: